-Violations of the FDCA relating to the promotion or manufacturing of drug products or medical devices may lead to investigations by the FDA, Department of Justice and state Attorneys General alleging violations of federal and state healthcare fraud and abuse laws, as well as state consumer protection laws.
+Violations of the FDCA relating to the promotion or manufacturing of drug products or medical devices may lead to investigations by the FDA, Department of Justice, or DOJ, and state Attorneys General alleging violations of the FDCA, federal and state healthcare fraud and abuse laws, as well as state consumer protection laws.
 In addition, later discovery of previously unknown adverse events or other problems with our products, manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may yield various results, including:

-- restrictions on such products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning letters; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits or revenues; - suspension or withdrawal of marketing approvals; - refusal to permit the import or export of our products; - product seizure or detention; or - injunctions or the imposition of civil or criminal penalties.
+- restrictions on such products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use of a product; - · requirements to conduct post-marketing studies or clinical trials; - warning letters or untitled letters; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - · fines, restitution or disgorgement of profits or revenues; - suspension or withdrawal of marketing approvals; - refusal to permit the import or export of our products; - · product seizure or detention; - injunctions or the imposition of civil or criminal penalties; - damage to relationships with any potential collaborators; - unfavorable press coverage and damage to our reputation; or - litigation involving patients using our products.

 Non-compliance with European Union requirements regarding safety monitoring or pharmacovigilance, and with requirements related to the development of products for the pediatric population, can also result in significant financial penalties.
+Similarly, failure to comply with the European Union's requirements regarding the protection of personal information can also lead to significant penalties and sanctions.

-Our relationships with customers and third-party payors may be subject, directly or indirectly, to applicable anti-kickback, fraud and abuse, false claims, transparency, health information privacy and security, and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm, administrative burdens and diminished profits and future earnings.
+Our relationships with healthcare providers, physicians and third-party payors will be subject, directly or indirectly, to applicable anti-kickback, fraud and abuse and other healthcare laws and regulations, which, in the event of a violation, could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm and diminished profits and future earnings.

-Healthcare providers, physicians and third-party payors in the United States and elsewhere will play a primary role in the recommendation and prescription and use of ReSure Sealant and any product candidates for which we obtain marketing approval.
-Our future arrangements with third-party payors and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell and distribute any products for which we obtain marketing approval.
-In addition, we may be subject to transparency laws and patient privacy regulation by U.S. federal and state governments and by governments in foreign jurisdictions in which we conduct our business.
-The applicable federal, state and foreign healthcare laws and regulations that may affect our ability to operate include:
+Healthcare providers, physicians and third-party payors will play a primary role in the recommendation and prescription and use of ReSure Sealant and any other product candidates for which we obtain marketing approval.
+Our future arrangements with healthcare providers, physicians and third-party payors may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell and distribute any products for which we obtain marketing approval.
+Restrictions under applicable federal and state healthcare laws and regulations include the following: